stackblitz/docs/docs/guides/integration/using-pr-new.md

 ---
 title: Using pr.new
-description: This page covers using pr.new to open, view, and contribute to any project through our Codeflow IDE or Web Publisher.
+description: This page covers using pr.new to open, view, and contribute to any project through our Next-generation editor.
 og_image: using-pr-new.png
 ---

 # {{ $frontmatter.title }}

-This page covers using pr.new to open, view, and contribute to any project through our Codeflow IDE or Web Publisher.
+This page covers using pr.new to open, view, and contribute to any project through our next-generation editor.

 Built to make open source contributions as easy as possible. 🥰